phlex-ruby/phlex.fun/guide/under-the-hood.md

 # Under the hood

 You’ve successfully installed Phlex and rendered your first component.
 Now let’s take a moment to understand what’s happening behind the scenes.
-To do this, we’re going to build a mineature version of Phlex from scratch.
+To do this, we’re going to build a miniature version of Phlex from scratch.

 It won’t have advanced features, performance optimizations or HTML safety, but I think it’ll give you a good sense of things.